rapprl/rapprl.github.io/_pages/personal.md

 Here's some other facts about me that I think are share-worthy:

+- I'm learning to crochet!
+It keeps my hands busy during long days of Zoom meetings.
+I successfully made a few headbands and a scarf, but when I changed yarn colors in the scarf I was always off by a stitch...hmm.

 - I am obsessed with red pandas.
 Did you know they spray like skunks?!

 - I really enjoy Disney movies, but the princess ones are my least favorite.
-(This might explain all the quotes populating my website haha.)
+(This might explain all the quotes populating my website haha...)

 - I really love musicals, sing-a-longs, and long car rides where I can scream-sing my own personal soundtrack.

 - I play saxophone, mallet percussion, a smidge of piano, and an even smaller smidge of trombone.
+In case it's not obvious, I was (...am...) a band geek!

 - I cannot work in silence.
 Must have music.
 Usually, it's some sort of instrumental playlist filled with movie scores, video game soundtracks, classical pieces, etc.

 - I play softball!
 Not well, but I really enjoy it.
-I'm a decent first basewoman, but my playing abilities have really been hindered by a lack of depth perception.
+I'm a somewhat decent first basewoman, but my playing abilities have really been hindered by a lack of depth perception.

-- I can only see out of one eye (my left one)!
-(Hence the lack of depth perception -- no parallaxing!)
-I dream of one day having a robotic eye...just kidding...sort of...
+- I can only see out of one eye (hence the lack of depth perception -- no parallaxing)!
+Maybe one day I'll get a robotic eye...ah, the possibilities.